 American Express also has one of the most lucrative referral programs in the industry, which is really only worthwhile from the premium cards.
 Using the referral program strategically can dramatically increase your earning potential.

 Let’s look at an example of how quickly a couple could accrue points using a premium card as part of their strategy:

 Person 1 applies for the Business Platinum American Express Card and earns 75,000 Membership Rewards points after spending $5000 in the first 3 months of membership and pays an annual fee of $399

-Person 1 refers person 2 for the American Express Gold Rewards card and earns a referral bonus of 25,000 Membership Rewards points on approval.
-Person 2 earns a welcome bonus of 30,000 Membership Rewards points after spending $1,500 in the first 3 months of membership and adding a supplementary cardholder at the time of application.
+Person 1 refers person 2 for the American Express Business Gold Rewards card and earns a referral bonus of 25,000 Membership Rewards points on approval.
+Person 2 earns a welcome bonus of 40,000 Membership Rewards points after spending $5,000 in the first 3 months of membership.

-Person 1 refers person 1 (self-referral) for the American Express Gold Rewards card and earns a referral bonus of 25,000 Membership Rewards points on approval.
-Person 1 earns a welcome bonus of 30,000 Membership Rewards points after spending $1,500 in the first 3 months of membership and adding a supplementary cardholder at the time of application.
+Person 1 refers person 1 (self-referral) for the American Express Business Gold Rewards card and earns a referral bonus of 25,000 Membership Rewards points on approval.
+Person 1 earns a welcome bonus of 40,000 Membership Rewards points after spending $5,000 in the first 3 months of membership.

 What Can I Do With All These Points Anyways?

 Let’s carry on from our example above and assume a couple was able to acquire 185,000 points by applying for 3 new products (between the two of them) over the course of 3-9 months.
 Here are a few examples on how those could be redeemed: